Charges for care at home

 Some capital is disregarded; this includes the first £24,000 (for 2018/19) of your assets and this amount is set by the Welsh Government each year.
 This does not mean that you can retain income until your capital reaches this threshold.

 This would include essential expenses such as rent, mortgage or council tax payments and some forms of care purchased privately where these expenses can be evidenced.

-The value of your main residence is not included as part of the financial assessment, however the value of any additional properties/land etc. will be included as part of your capital.
+The value of your main residence is not included as part of the financial assessment, however the value of any land you own or any additional properties etc. that you own will be included as part of your capital.